-LAN Logs
+Firewall Logs

-Path: Status > System Information > All Logs > LAN Logs
+Path: Status > System Information > All Logs > Firewall Logs

-The Display Logs window allows you to view configured log messages from the controller on LAN interface as they appear.
+The Display Logs window allows you to view configured Firewall log messages from the controller as they appear.
 Each log will appear with a timestamp as determined by the controller's configured time.
-The same logs are sent to the WLAN interface while being displayed here.
+If remote logging such as a Syslog server or e-mail logging is configured, the same logs are sent to the remote interface while being displayed here.